MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

-## Enable periodic assessment on machines
+## Enable periodic assessement on machines

-After assessment of system updates and patches, Defender for Cloud issues recommendations as needed.
-Remediate recommendations to ensure that machines have the latest updates installed.
+Defender for Cloud issues a recommendation that machines should be assessed periodically for system updates.

 1. In Defender for Cloud, open the **Recommendations** page.
 1. Select the recommendation ``Machines should be configured to periodically check for missing system updates (powered by Azure Update Manager)``.